-- 1. Notice that titles of books or journals are in italics while titles of articles are in inverted commas; this is true within the main text of an essay as well as in footnotes and bibliography. - Note that MHRA 11.3 states that 'op. cit.' should not feature at all and 'ibid' is best avoided.
+- Notice that titles of books or journals are in italics while titles of articles are in inverted commas; this is true within the main text of an essay as well as in footnotes and bibliography. - 2.
+Note that MHRA states that 'op. cit.' should not feature at all and 'ibid' is best avoided.
 Rather a shortened footnote should be used.
-For example a first reference might be, 'Gerald Bray, God Has Spoken: A History of Christian Theology (Wheaton: Crossway, 2014), p.15'; a subsequent one would be, 'Bray, p.15'.
-If that Is ambiguous (e.g. more than one book from Bray) then 'Bray, God Has Spoken, p15'. - When giving the name of a publisher, words such as 'The', 'Press', or 'Ltd' should be omitted unless they are necessary to avoid ambiguity (e.g. JSOT Press cf JSOT). - 4.
+For example, a first reference might be, 'Gerald Bray, God Has Spoken: A History of Christian Theology (Crossway, 2014), p.
+15'; a subsequent one would be, 'Bray, p.
+15'.
+If that is ambiguous (e.g. there is more than one book from Bray) then 'Bray, God Has Spoken, p.
+15'. - 3.
+When giving the name of a publisher, words such as 'The', 'Press', or 'Ltd' should be omitted unless they are necessary to avoid ambiguity (e.g. JSOT Press cf JSOT). - 4.
 Wherever possible with e-books the same conventions should be used.
 However, when an e-book reader does not provide page numbers, use chapter numbers and section numbers to identify locations within the book as an alternative. - 5.
-For details of page numbering conventions see MHRA 11.2.2.9. - 6.
+For details of page numbering conventions see MHRA 7.3(a)(9) or Cite Them Right 'Page Numbers'. - 6.
 With some classic works that appear in many published forms, e.g. Calvin's Institutes of the Christian Religion or Athanasius' On the Incarnation, it is useful to use a chapter, section, paragraph in place of page numbers. - 7.
 When citing a verse from the Bible, reference using the abbreviated form, e.g. Gen 3:1-3 or Rom 6:1-23.
 Do not use your own invented style like Ch.
 8 v4 or similar constructions.
-[Note that MHRA suggests that the Bible reference has all the same details as any other book, however, this is not necessary in a theological essay, unless the point you are making applies to one particular version of the Bible.]
+[Note that MHRA suggests that the Bible reference has all the same publisher's details as any other book, however, this is not necessary in a theological essay, unless the point you are making applies to one particular edition of the Bible.]